 Future proof on your data size

 The number of records loaded into Power BI files can grow quickly as your business goes on.
 However, some day, you will encounter a limit for the amount of data that can be compressed in the memory of your PBI files.
 Currently this limit is 1GB for a Standard Power BI version.
-The latest Power BI Premium version has no limit anymore, but that means your moving to another cost level.
-In SSAS Tabular, you are only limited by the size of the on-premise server’s RAM or by the amount of available Azure resources in case of cloud deployment.
+The latest Power BI Premium version has no limit anymore, but that means you’re moving to another cost level.
+In SSAS Tabular, you are only limited by the size of the on-premises server’s RAM or by the amount of available Azure resources in case of cloud deployment.

 Fine grained security control

 SSAS Tabular gives you the possibility to define very precise and granular security rules on the consumable data.
 With row-level security rules, data rows can be shielded from target audiences like external users or employees from other departments depending on your business requirements.